CBonnell/caa-issuemail/draft-bonnell-caa-issuemail.md

 processing semantics follow.
 All examples assume that the issuer-domain-name for the Certification Authority is "ca.example.com".

-The following RRSet does not specify any "issuemail" property tags, so there are no restrictions on the issuance of certificates which certify email addresses for that domain:
+The following RRSet does not contain any "issuemail" Properties, so there are no restrictions on the issuance of certificates which certify email addresses for that domain: